dagartga/Salifort_Motors_Employee_Retention_Project/README.md

 # Salifort Motors Employee Retention Project
 ## Project Overview and Use Case:

 The HR department at Salifort Motors wants to take some initiatives to improve employee satisfaction levels at the company.
-They collected data from employees, but now they don’t know what to do with it.
-They refer to you as a data analytics professional and ask you to provide data-driven suggestions based on your understanding of the data.
-They have the following question:
+They collected survey data from employees, but now they don’t know what to do with it.
+They primarily they would like to answer the following question:

 **What’s likely to make the employee leave the company?**

-The goal in this project are to analyze the data collected by the HR department and to build a model that predicts whether or not an employee will leave the company.
+The goal in this project is to analyze the data collected by the HR department and to build a model that predicts whether or not an employee will leave the company.

 By being able to predict how likely an employee is to leave the company, Salifort Motors can address the issues of those employees likely to leave.
 As well, the model can provide import insights into what are the highest drivers of attrition.